ldeso/klima.leodesouza.net/src/smart-contract-review.md

 | White Paper    | +${stringAEmittedWhitePaper}    | ${stringABurntWhitePaper}    |
 | Smart Contract | +${stringAEmittedSmartContract} | ${stringABurntSmartContract} |
 | **Difference** | ${stringAEmittedDiff}           | ${stringABurntDiff}          |

+## Conclusion

+The current smart contract implementation results:

+1. Are _identical_ to the white paper implementation results for **carbon sales with carbon in the portfolio** (with an expected error caused by the use of floating point arithmetics).
+2. Are _significantly different_ to the white paper implementation results for **carbon retirements**.
+3. Are _completely different_ from the white paper implementation results for **carbon sales with no carbon in the portfolio**.